-One way in which this condition can be made less restrictive is by assuming that each player believes that a particular group of her opponents receives the same signal.
-In this case, a belief over the signal of one player in this group is the same as the belief over the signal of any other player in the same group.
+One way in which this condition may be relaxed is by assuming that each player believes that a particular group of her opponents receives the same signal.
+In this case, the belief over the signal of each player in this group is the same.
 This does not restrict payoffs for players in a group, and allows the same level of heterogeneity in player payoffs as considered earlier, but considering players in (a small number of) groups that receive the same signal can relax the p-dominance condition, as shown in more detail below.